-The proof system.
-It remains to design a proof system for \mathcal{R}{simple} .
-A naive way to do that is to have the SNARK circuit verify both that f(w) = x and that com is a polynomial commitment to poly(w).
+A naive way to prove this is to have the SNARK circuit verify both that f(w) = x and that com is a polynomial commitment to poly(w).
 However, proving the latter would be far more expensive than proving that the editor has correctly hashed w, as we did in Section 4.2.

-Instead, the key insight is that for the PLONK proof system, building a proof for $\mathcal{R}{\text{simple}}$ is no more work for the editor than simply proving that f(w) = x.
-This means that the SNARK circuit never needs to hash w, which greatly reduces the work for the editor.
-To achieve this reduction in work, VerITAS modifies PLONK's permutation argument.
-Let us see how.
+Instead, the key insight is that for the PLONK proof system, building a proof for $\mathcal{R}{\text{simple}}$ is no more work for the

-Let $\mathcal{C}(x, w)$ be a circuit that outputs 0 iff f(w) = x.
-Remarkably, if an editor wants to build a proof for \mathcal{R}{simple} , it suffices to use PLONK to prove knowledge of a valid witness for C; there is no need to expand C to also check that com is a polynomial commitment to poly(w).
-Instead, we modify the PLONK prover to indirectly prove that com is a valid commitment to poly(w).
-First, the editor builds the computation trace T(X) for $\mathcal{C}(x, w)$ just as the standard PLONK prover would.
+Let C(x, w) be a circuit that outputs 0 iff f(w) = x.
+Remarkably, if an editor wants to build a proof for $\mathcal{R}{\text{simple}}$, it can simply use C as the circuit provided to the PLONK system.
+However, this requires modifying the PLONK prover to indirectly prove that com is a valid commitment to poly(w).
+First, the editor builds the computation trace T(X) for $\mathcal{C}(x,w)$ just as the standard PLONK prover would.
 The standard PLONK prover would then construct a proof π that T(X) is a valid computation with respect to the gate constraints and copy constraints specified by C. Our editor must additionally prove that com is a valid commitment to poly(w).
 Recall that some entries in $T(\Omega)$ correspond to the witness w (see Figure 4 for an example).
 Thus, proving that com is a valid commitment to poly(w) = W(X) is equivalent to proving that the witness elements represented by entries of $W(\Omega)$ are equal to the corresponding witness entries in $T(\Omega)$.
 The editor can prove this equality by extending the PLONK permutation argument.

 Recall that the permutation argument proves that the vector $T(\Omega)$ is equal to the vector $T(\tau(\Omega))$, where τ is a polynomial that implements a permutation of Ω .
-The standard PLONK prover defines au to capture copy constraints within the circuit C and then uses the permutation argument to prove that the computation trace respects the circuit wiring.
+The standard PLONK prover defines τ to capture copy constraints within the circuit C and then uses the permutation argument to prove that the computation trace respects the circuit wiring.
 In our scheme, the editor extends the PLONK permutation argument to prove that all the entries in $T(\Omega)$ that correspond to a witness element are equal to the corresponding witness element in $W(\Omega)$.
 More specifically, it extends τ to a new permutation τ' that captures additional copy constraints between T(X) and W(X).
 The right side of Figure 4 gives an example where the black edges represent the standard PLONK copy constraints, and the thick red edges represent the extended copy constraints between $T(\Omega)$ and $W(\Omega)$.
 In other words, we use the PLONK permutation argument to prove copy constraints across two different polynomials: T(X) and W(X).
-The permutation argument can be adapted to this task, as was already shown in the original PLONK paper [44, §5.1].
+The permutation argument can be adapted to this task, as was already shown in the original PLONK paper [40, §5.1].

-The news editor can use this to efficiently construct a proof that C(x, w) = 0 and that com is a valid commitment to poly(w).
+The news editor can use this to efficiently construct a proof that $\mathcal{C}(x,w)=0$ and that com is a valid commitment to $\operatorname{poly}(w)$.
 It uses both T(X) and W(X) to build a PLONK proof with respect to the permutation τ' which includes the new copy constraints shown in Figure 4.
-The result is a proof π that (pp, f, x, com) is a valid instance of $\mathcal{R}{\text{simple}}$, as required.
+The result is a proof π that $(\operatorname{pp},f,x,\operatorname{com})$ is a valid instance of $\mathcal{R}{\operatorname{simple}}$.